rdlauer/articles/blues/tadiran/tadiran-vs-lipo.md

 ### How do LiPo Batteries Work?

 LiPo batteries work on the same fundamental principles as other lithium-ion batteries.
 They move lithium ions from the negative electrode (anode) to the positive electrode (cathode) during discharge - and move them back while charging.
-The anode in a LiPo battery is typically made of a type of lithium compound (like lithium cobalt oxide), which can readily give up lithium ions.
+The anode in a LiPo battery is typically made of a type of lithium compound (e.g. lithium cobalt oxide), which can readily give up lithium ions.

 ![lipo battery structure](lipo-battery-structure.webp)